Santa Ana Deportation Defense Lawyer

 - Helping others enter the U.S. illegally (i.e. alien smuggling)

 - Engaging in activities that compromise national security

 Many immigrants, however, find themselves facing deportation despite their best efforts and highest level of care in avoiding the above issues.
 In some cases, an immigration official initiates a removal proceeding based on incorrect information or a faulty application of immigration policies.
 Additionally, these policies are subject to frequent change, forcing immigrants to stay on top of complex immigration laws and the latest updates to the system.

-No matter the circumstances, we are here to reassure you that you do have options, and we can help you implement the most appropriate deportation defense strategy for your situation.
+No matter the circumstances, our California deportation lawyers are here to reassure you that you do have options, and we can help you implement the most appropriate deportation defense strategy for your situation.

 We may be able to help you avoid deportation through one of the following:

 - Suspension of the deportation order

 - Waivers or prosecutorial discretion